CIRES-Geomagnetism/CM6/Readme.md

-# DIFI-8 IONOSPHERE MAGNETIC FIELD MODEL
+# CM6 IONOSPHERE MAGNETIC FIELD MODEL

 The Dedicated Ionospheric Field Inversion (DIFI) model is a Swarm-based, global model of the Sq and equatorial electrojet magnetic fields at mid and low-latitudes.
 It describes variations with local time, season and solar flux and separates primary and induced magnetic fields.
-The latest version of DIFI is DIFI-8.
-Please see the [DIFI-8](https://geomag.colorado.edu/index.php/node/785) for the detail.
-Find info on xDIFI2 [here](https://geomag.colorado.edu/index.php/node/786).
+The latest version of DIFI is CM6.

 ## Prerequirements